-- Has the agency established a method to receive third-party reports of sexual abuse and sexual harassment? ⊠ Yes □ No
+- Has the agency established a method to receive third-party reports of sexual abuse and sexual harassment? ⊠ Yes □ No - Has the agency distributed publicly information on how to report sexual abuse and sexual harassment on behalf of a resident? ⊠ Yes □ No

-- Exceeds Standard (Substantially exceeds requirement of standards) - Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (Requires Corrective Action)
+- Exceeds Standard (Substantially exceeds requirement of standards) - Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period)